konordo/vanitythemedoc/docs/README.md

   This checkbox will turn the Announcement Bar on or off.

 ### Show on Homepage Only
-  If this checkbox is on the Announcement Bar will show in the frontpage only
+  If this checkbox is on the Announcement Bar will show in the frontpage only.

 ### Announcement Text
-  The text in this textarea will show up in the Announcement Bar
+  The text in this textarea will show up in the Announcement Bar.

 ### Announcement Link
-  The Announcement Bar text will link to the selected item
+  The Announcement Bar text will link to the selected item.

+## Logo image
+  The logo of the store can be uploaded here.

+## Logo width
+  This option will change the width of the logo.

-## Footer
+## Main Menu

-_TODO:Write footer documentation._
+  The main menu that shows in the header can be selected from this option.

 ## Theme Settings